About the Area

 Our Ecoprovince supports the highest diversity of birds in British Columbia – 90% of all species known to occur in the Province and 60% of the species that breed in British Columbia.
 Vegetatively, the biogeoclimatic zone near the coast is the Moist Maritime Coastal Douglas-fir, and using the Sunset Western Garden Book, we are located in Zone 4.

-This classification is not the same as the US Dept. of Agriculture\’s, which is based on winter minimum temperatures, but instead also includes summer high temperatures, length of growing season, humidity and rainfall patterns.
-Zone 4 is one of the smallest in the West, and is email@example.com not only by the ocean but also from the continental air mass.
+This classification is not the same as the US Dept. of Agriculture’s, which is based on winter minimum temperatures, but instead also includes summer high temperatures, length of growing season, humidity and rainfall patterns.
+Zone 4 is one of the smallest in the West, and is influenced not only by the ocean but also by the continental air mass.
 It differs from Zone 5 in that it has relatively extreme low winter temperatures more frequently, a shorter growing season, and in some areas (not ours!), more rainfall.
 No zone better grows perennials and bulbs, and it is great for woodland and rock plants.
-Over a 20-y period, winter lows ranged from -7 to -22°C.
+Over a 20 year period, winter lows ranged from -7 to -22°C.

 |Month||Avg.
 Temperature (°C)||Avg.
 Rainfall (mm)|